 A: The purpose of submitting letters of recommendation is to give program faculty an indication of your ability to do scholarly research.
 It is recommended that current or former professors in your major-field courses be asked by you to submit your recommendations, as they would have the best idea of your research potential.
 If, however, such persons are no longer available to ask, anyone who you think can best assess your potential for graduate study can be asked to write the letter.

 Q: I want to send more than the required number of letters of recommendation because I feel this will enhance my chances of being offered admission.
 Is this true?

 A: It is not how many you send but the information contained in those letters that contributes to your overall admissibility.
 Send the required number, two or three, but choose these recommenders well.
 Does the faculty in the program to which you are applying know your letter writers?
 Will they write fair and thoughtful recommendations for you?
 Can they speak to your academic research and accomplishments and your potential for graduate study?

-A. Test scores for applicants applying to the fall 2013 term may not be older than September 1, 2008.
+A. Test scores for applicants applying to the fall 2015 term may not be older than fall 2010.

 Q: I sent my test scores to the University of San Diego, but the institution code I used was not 4849.
 Can you retrieve my scores from the other school?

 A: No. We will only receive your scores if they are sent to the appropriate code.

 Q: My name has changed since taking a required test for admission.
 What should I do?